JarekSopinski/TIL/Misc/installing-lamp-on-ubuntu.md

 ### Additional notes

 var/www/html is a directory where you can put files displayed from your server.
 You can find default Apache file there (the one that was used previously in testing).
-By default this folder will be read only, but you can permissions by typing:
+By default this folder will be read only.

-	sudo chmod 766 -R /var/www/html

-This will assign full permissions 7 for the owner, read/write 6 for the group, and read/write for everyone 6, recursively.

 ### Basic Apache2 commands: